xingyul/meteornet/semantic_seg_synthia/README.md

 Then execute `python gen_label_weights.py --data_root ../processed_pc` to get the label weight file `data_prep/labelweights.npz`.

-## Training
+## Training of Direct Grouping

-The script for training and testing the model is `command_train.sh`.
+The script for training and testing of direct grouping model is `command_train_direct.sh`.
 To train, use the following command.

 ```
-sh command_train.sh
+sh command_train_direct.sh
 ```

 One may change the flags such as `num_frame`, `num_point` etc for different architecture specs.